-Mothers and babies are honoured in First Nations cultures in BC [91].
-Birth is sacred, spiritual and life giving [92].
-The well-being of mothers and children affects the health and well-being of families and communities [91].
+Mothers and babies are honoured in First Nations cultures in BC [93].
+Birth is sacred, spiritual and life giving [94].
+The well-being of mothers and children affects the health and well-being of families and communities [93].

-Adults - Approximately 4%17\ of First Nations females aged 18 to 45 in BC were pregnant at the time of the RHS.18
+Adults - Approximately 4%21 of First Nations females aged 18 to 45 in BC were pregnant at the time of the RHS.22 This data was not reportable for the FSR.

-Child - A healthy pregnancy is important for the long-term health of both a mother and child.
-A majority (84%) of parents or caregivers said that their child's mother had taken a prenatal vitamin containing folic acid or iron during pregnancy.
+child - A healthy pregnancy is important for the long-term health of both a mother and child.
+Most (90%) of the parents or caregivers in the FSR said that their child's mother had taken a prenatal vitamin containing folic acid or iron during pregnancy.
 The FNHA funds most of the First Nations in BC for the Prenatal Nutrition Program.
-This provides funds and resources for communities to design and deliver their prenatal nutrition programs [93].
+This provides funds and resources for communities to design and deliver their prenatal nutrition programs [94].

 Birth weight is an important indicator of infant health and development.
-The average birth weight, as reported by parents and primary caregivers of children in the RHS, was 3.4kg (7lbs, 8oz).
-Most babies (88%) had a moderate birth weight and 7% had a low birth weight.
-19 In Canada, 6.4% of infants born in 2016 had a low birth weight [94].
-Although the Canadian data is not directly comparable to data in this survey because low birth weight is measured differently, this Canadian data provides some context for the RHS data [95].
+In the FSR, the average birth weight, as reported by parents and primary caregivers, was 3.6kg (7lbs, 15oz).
+Most (92%) babies had a moderate birth weight.
+Low birth weight was not reportable in the FSR, but across BC the RHS found that 7% of infants had a low birth weight.23 In Canada, 6.4% of infants born in 2016 had a low birth weight [96].
+Although the Canadian data is not directly comparable to data in this survey because low birth weight is measured differently, the Canadian data provides some context for the RHS data [97].